Compressed-Air Vehicles |

 The Odd Bicycle gallery of the Museum has a projected compressed-air bicycle as an exhibit.
 It looks completely impractical.

 One of the most prestigious of the early motor cars was the French built Delaunay-Belleville.
 They built some big cars with 11.8 litre engines for the Russian Tsar in 1909.
-These were fitted with Saurer compresed-air starting gear, which could also be used to inflate tyres, jack up the wheels, or blow a whistle.
+These were fitted with Saurer compressed-air starting gear, which could also be used to inflate tyres, jack up the wheels, or blow a whistle.
 However its most important feature was that the air reservoir was sufficient to drive the car for about 400 yards without even starting the engine, allowing the Tsar to make a quick getaway from an assassination attempt.

-There is, of course, another and far less benign class of things very often powered by compressed air.
-Torpedoes.
+There is, of course, another and far less benign class of things very often powered by compressed air: torpedoes.

 EXTERNAL LINKS